noClaps/playground/README.md

 # Project Euler Solutions
 This repo contains solutions for the [Project Euler](https://projecteuler.net) problems.
-The solutions for different languages are in their respective language folders.

 ## Disclaimer
 I am not a professional programmer, and the programs I write may not be the best or most optimised solutions to the problems.